populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

   - Learn to interpret results from structure analyses and put these in a biological context

-## References
+## Recommended reading

-  - See Chapter 4 in ”An introduction to Population Genetics” and chapter 5 page 99-103
+  - Chapter 4 in ”An introduction to Population Genetics” and chapter 5 page 99-103

+## Referneces related to the data
-  - See Hvilsom et al. 2013.
+  - Hvilsom et al. 2013.
 Heredity

     http://www.nature.com/hdy/journal/v110/n6/pdf/hdy20139a.pdf

-  - See Prado-Martinez et al. 2013.
+  - Prado-Martinez et al. 2013.
 Nature

     http://www.nature.com/nature/journal/v499/n7459/pdf/nature12228.pdf